samekj/Google-DA-Cyclistic-Case-Study/README.md

 The primary business task is to:

-- Analyze Cyclistic's historical bike trip data to understand the differences in usage patterns between annual members and casual riders.
+- Analyze Cyclistic's historical bike trip data to understand the differences in usage patterns betIen annual members and casual riders.
 - Identify the motivations and factors that lead casual riders to purchase Cyclistic annual memberships.
 - Develop effective digital media strategies that can influence casual riders to transition into becoming annual members.

 ### Analysis Questions

-To achieve the business task, we will answer the following questions:
+To achieve the business task, I will ansIr the following questions:

 1. How do annual members and casual riders use Cyclistic bikes differently?
 2. Why would casual riders buy Cyclistic annual memberships?
 3. How can Cyclistic use digital media to influence casual riders to become members?

-Moreno has assigned me the first question to answer: **How do annual members and casual riders use Cyclistic bikes differently?**
+Moreno has assigned me the first question to ansIr: **How do annual members and casual riders use Cyclistic bikes differently?**

 ## Prepare